-Protected and/or grade-separated pedestrian crossings will be provided at strategic locations across roadways, railroads, or other physical features to promote safety and convenience in certain locations.
 Accessible ramps and clearly marked street crossings will be provided at locations where street or other safety barriers occur to promote safety and accessibility to various user groups.
-Public trailheads will be provided at strategic locations along the River Park/Open Space to provide regional public access to the trail system.
-Trailhead facilities may include provisions for parking, equestrian and activity staging areas, shaded seating and picnic areas.
-The overall trail and pathway plan is shown on Figure 26, Park, Open Space and Trails Plan.
+The Master Developer will construct (as defined within a Village Subarea Refinement plan) or dedicate land for future development as public trailheads at strategic locations along the River Corridor to provide regional public access to the trail system.
+The overall trail and pathway plan is shown on Figure 34, Park, Open Space and Trails Plan.